igorgarbuz/blog/README.md

 -   [ ] Move Theme ico to the logo side
 -   [ ] Pagination for when having many posts
 -   [ ] Perfect accessibility rating
--   [ ] Post images in folders at md file level, optimized for web
+-   [ ] Each post with its within a folder inside `posts`, instead a single folder with all images
--   [ ] Posts tags management (may need when many posts on different topics)
+-   [ ] Proper post tags management (wait till there are more posts)
 -   [ ] Remove all hardcoded css values and use css variables
 -   [ ] Remove unused CSS variables
 -   [ ] Scroll-to-top button
--   [ ] Style tables -- only horizontal lines and no outer border
--   [ ] Test site OG image works
 -   [ ] Tested on Windows and Linux, in Firefox, Chrome, and Edge, on Mobile
--   [ ] Uniform border-radius and reduce number of vars
+-   [ ] Uniform border-radiuses and reduce number of different ones
 -   [x] Add header link isActive indicator
+-   [x] Style tables -- only horizontal lines and no outer border
+-   [x] Allow tables to overflow to avoid excessive squeezing of columns (c.f wikipedia on mobile)
 -   [x] Adjust line height for the wider screens - on mobile shorter line height, on desktop larger
 -   [x] Automatic Table of contents
 -   [x] Better styling of `blockquote`